-Required Courses for the EC-12 Bilingual Generalist Major:

-All courses listed above for the EC-12 Generalist major and EC-12 Curriculum and Instruction minor as well as the following courses: BIED 3301, 3331, 3375 or 3336, 4322 SPAN 1410, 1420, 2310, 2320

-Bilingual Supplemental (EC-12)

-Students who pursue Bilingual certification must be prepared to take the Texas Oral Proficiency Test (TOPT) in Spanish.
-Course work that will support the language requirements: SPAN 1410, 1420, 2310, 2320.
-Qualified students may make arrangements with the Modern Language Department for credit by exam for these courses.
-Please see your advisor for information if you are currently pursuing this endorsement.
-As the new state standards come into effect, you will be advised and your degree plan may be modified.
-Currently, READ 3310, READ 3334, ECED 4330, and CURR 4305 are required for this certification and the ESL endorsement.

-Post baccalaureate PROGRAM

-McMurry University offers a FasTrack program for post baccalaureate students to become certified teachers.
-Students who hold a degree and meet the requirements for admission to the School of Education may apply through the certification officer for admission to the program.
-Professional education courses are offered face-to-face and online.
-Students with sufficient hours in an undergraduate major that is an approved secondary teaching field may be prepared for either student teaching or a paid internship by completing a minimum of fifteen credit hours of course work.
-Elementary post baccalaureate programs are available and can generally be completed within one calendar year.
-Individual plans will vary in requirements based upon an evaluation of each student's undergraduate course work.
-Each applicant will schedule a required interview with the Certification Officer prior to application to the program.
-Two grades of C- or below or 2 withdrawals from the program requires a 5 year waiting period before the student can reapply to the McMurry FasTrack Program.
-30 clock hours of field-based experience to be completed prior to student teaching, clinical teaching, or internship.
-Up to 15 clock hours of field experience may be provided by the use of electronic transmission, or other video technology based method.(Rule 228.35 (a) (3) (A) of the Texas State Code).
+Curriculum and Instruction Required Courses for the EC-12 Bilingual Generalist Major: CURR 4603 Student Teaching Grades 4-8 All courses listed above for the EC-12 Generalist major and EC-12 Curriculum CURR 4X95 Independent Studies and Instruction minor as well as the following courses: BIED 3301, 3331, CURR 4X96H Honors Tutorial 3375 or 3336, 4322 SPAN 1410, 1420, 2310, 2320 CURR 4X97H Honors Thesis CURR XX99 Special Topics Bilingual Supplemental (EC-12) Students who pursue Bilingual certification must be prepared to take the ECED 3300 Theory and Practice in Early Childhood Education Texas Oral Proficiency Test (TOPT) in Spanish.
+Course work that will support ECED 3330 Teaching Elementary Math I EC-6 the language requirements: SPAN 1410, 1420, 2310, 2320.
+Qualified ECED 3331 Teaching Elementary Math II EC-6 students may make arrangements with the Modern Language Department ECED 3360 Teaching Social Studies EC-6 for credit by exam for these courses.
+Please see your advisor for information ECED 3361 Teaching Social Studies 4-8 if you are currently pursuing this endorsement.
+As the new state standards ECED 3365 Special Learners come into effect, you will be advised and your degree plan may be modified.
+ECED 3370 Assisting and Advancing Special Learners Currently, READ 3310, READ 3334, ECED 4330, and CURR 4305 are required ECED 4330 Language Acquisition and Development for this certification and the ESL endorsement.
+ECED 4370 Teaching Science EC-6 ECED 4371 Teaching Science 4-8 Post baccalaureate PROGRAM ECED XX99 Special Topics McMurry University offers a FasTrack program for post baccalaureate students to become certified teachers.
+Students who hold a degree and meet the READ 3300 Introduction to the Teaching of Reading EC-6 requirements for admission to the School of Education may apply through READ 3315 Children's Literature I the certification officer for admission to the program.
+Professional education READ 3316 Children's Literature II courses are offered face-to-face and online.
+Students with sufficient hours READ 3332 Reading in the Content Areas Grades 4-8 in an undergraduate major that is an approved secondary teaching field may READ 3334 Reading and Language Arts in Multilingual Cls.
+Room be prepared for either student teaching or a paid internship by completing a READ 3335 Reading, Instruction and Assessment minimum of fifteen credit hours of course work.
+Elementary post baccalaureate READ 3338 Teaching Reading Grades 7-12 programs are available and can generally be completed within one calendar READ 3340 Teaching Reading Grades 4-8

+READ XX99

+Reading in the Content Areas Grades 7-12

+Diagnostic and Corrective Reading Grades EC-6

+Teaching Language Arts EC-6

+Language Foundations

+Special Topics